 Affordable Learning Georgia seeks to increase access to a college education through making educational resources more affordable for USG students by supporting Open Educational Resource adoption, adaptation, and creation and use of materials in GALILEO and USG libraries.
 OER textbook replacement has been found to increase both retention and completion rates.

-Through adoptions and adaptations of open educational resources, University System of Georgia professors are already saving students in total over $1,000,000 per year: USG Faculty Using Open Educational Resources to Replace Textbooks at No Cost to Students
+Through adoptions and adaptations of open educational resources, University System of Georgia professors had already saved students an estimated total of $1,000,000 per year in the 2013-2014 academic year: USG Faculty Using Open Educational Resources to Replace Textbooks at No Cost to Students

 Affordable Learning Georgia is also working with USG college stores to support increased choice and low-cost access for students to learning materials.

 ALG is collecting Student Success Stories, supporting advocacy, and gathering current research and literature on open educational resources to maximize the impact our projects have on success for USG students.×

 Open licensing enables open educational resources to be freely shared, adapted, and implemented within your courses.
 Learn more about the creation, adaptation, and sharing available through OERs using these pages: